chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 For doing its job, SortingHat runs several heuristics, but also reads identities files with trusted information in several formats.
 Those can be maintained by the projects themselves, or by a third party taking care of having accurate information about persons.

-As in the previous scenarios, data in enriched indexes can be consumed by scripts, which can now use the additional information about unique identites, affiliation, etc.
+As in the previous scenarios, data in enriched indexes can be consumed by scripts, which can now use the additional information about unique identities, affiliation, etc.

 ### Kibiter: visualizing with dashboards

 Actionable dashboards are very useful for understanding what is happening in software development projects.
 They allow for filtering the data by many criteria, selecting time periods of interest, drilling down, tracking evolution over time, and visualizing the data in many different ways.
-All of that with a simple and intuitive user interfacec.
+All of that with a simple and intuitive user interface.

 The component in GrimoireLab providing this functionality is Kibiter, a soft fork of Kibana.
-It shows complete dashboards in a broswer, as an HTML5 application.
+It shows complete dashboards in a browser, as an HTML5 application.

 ![](/grimoirelab/grimoirelab-all-dashboard-noarthur-nomordred-nopanels-nosh.png)

 In this case, the enriched indexes are fed directly  to Kibiter.
 In it, they are available for building visualizations and dashboards on top of it.
 This scenario is considered in detail in [Creating a simple dashboard](/grimoireelk/a-simple-dashboard.md), which walks you through the specific steps needed to produce the dashboard from the datasources.
 The text describes how to use Kibana instead of Kibiter, but the process is basically the same.

 Of course, this can be done, as shown above, not using SortingHat.
-But if SortingHat is used, unique identities, affiliations, etc. will also be available when designing visualizations and dashbords.
+But if SortingHat is used, unique identities, affiliations, etc. will also be available when designing visualizations and dashboards.

 ![](/grimoirelab/grimoirelab-all-dashboard-noarthur-nomordred-nopanels.png)